Why Portugal’s NHR Tax Incentive is Going Away

 - NHR status obtained before the law comes into force: No implications.
 NHR status will still be in force for your ten-year period.

-The housing crisis that has prompted the change is similar to that of other countries like Luxembourg, Ireland, and Turkey.
 In Portugal, the homeownership rate has fallen by 50% among young people.
 A nearly 9% surge in real estate prices has left younger people struggling to purchase homes.
 And like other countries, the issue is generational, as older people drive Portugal’s homeownership rate of 70%.

 What is Portugal’s NHR Program?

-During the global financial crisis, Portugal was one of the countries that, struggling to refinance their government debt or to bail out banks, had to find a way to bring people into the country.
-So, they offered this special tax regime that allowed foreigners who make their money outside the country to have a special deal.
+During the global financial crisis, Portugal was one of the countries that, struggling to refinance its government debt or to bail out banks, had to find a way to bring people into the country.

 Introduced in 2009, the NHR program is a special tax scheme to attract foreign residents to live and work in Portugal.
-Unlike its Golden Visa scheme, which we will cover later, the NHR program was aimed at people who wanted to become tax-resident, thereby establishing residence in Portugal.
+Unlike its golden visa scheme, which we will cover later, the NHR program was aimed at people who wanted to become tax-resident, thereby establishing residence in Portugal.

-In short, the NHR program offers a tax exemption on certain types of foreign source income and lower taxes on income from other high-value activities.
+In short, the NHR program offered a tax exemption on certain types of foreign source income and lower taxes on income from other high-value activities.
 A person availing of the scheme could enjoy these benefits for ten consecutive years from becoming a resident.

 Portugal’s Golden Visa Program

-The Golden Visa scheme allowed people to pay for immigration status, have very low taxes, live in Portugal, and work towards getting one of the world’s best passports.
+The golden visa scheme allowed people to pay for immigration status, have very low taxes, live in Portugal, and work towards getting one of the world’s best passports.
 It was a great opportunity.

-Under changes to Portugal’s Golden Visa scheme, it’s no longer possible to invest in real estate to qualify for the program, and the capital transfer option is also no longer available.
+Under changes to Portugal’s golden visa scheme, it’s no longer possible to invest in real estate to qualify for the program, and the capital transfer option is also no longer available.

-The Golden Visa and NHR tax incentives are different, though.
+The golden visa and NHR tax incentives are different, though.
 You can hold a residence permit and work towards citizenship with a golden visa but not be a tax resident.
-The NHR is for people who want to be tax-resident in Portugal and live there most of the time, and use it as a tax-friendly country.

 Tax Advantages of the NHR Scheme

-- Income from employment outside Portugal, taxed elsewhere, is tax-free in Portugal.
+- Income from employment outside Portugal, taxed elsewhere, is tax-free in Portugal

-- A flat rate of 10% is applied to retirement and pension income.
+- A flat rate of 10% is applied to retirement and pension income

-- Income derived from rather than from tangible goods or products deemed high value-added is exempt from Portuguese tax.
+- Income derived from rather than from tangible goods or products deemed high value-added is exempt from Portuguese tax

 - Passive income from foreign assets, like property, dividends, royalties, and capital gains, may also be tax-exempt in Portugal.